RoxDevvv/Unity-Blender-Control-Style/README.md

 ```
 Select an object in the Unity Scene.
 Press the designated key ('G','S','R') to initiate the grab/transform mode.
 Move the mouse to manipulate the object.
+OR Type number and minus key if you wish to control the direction of rotation, scale, or movement.
 Release the key to confirm the transformation.
 Press right mouse to cancel changes
 ```